 - Identify the optimal number, size, and locations of hydrogen fueling stations

-Developed at NREL, SERA is an extensive systems analysis model that considers both market factors—such as supply and demand―and technology factors—such as availability, cost, and performance—to design transportation infrastructure from a city-scale up to a national road map in support of both transportation and non-transportation applications.
+Developed at NREL, SERA is an extensive systems analysis model that considers both market factors—such as supply and demand―and technology factors—such as availability, cost, and performance—to design hydrogen supply chain infrastructure from a city-scale up to a national road map in support of both transportation and non-transportation applications.

-SERA inputs are highly flexible and can be custom-configured to address a variety of user-defined scenarios, assess region-specific or nation-wide investment and market growth dynamics in a state or region and complements other NREL and U.S. Department of Energy infrastructure analysis tools.
+SERA inputs are highly flexible and can be custom-configured to address a variety of user-defined scenarios, assess region-specific or nation-wide investment and market growth dynamics, and complement other NREL and U.S. Department of Energy infrastructure analysis tools.

 Current SERA model capabilities include: